Working Papers / Work in Progress

 IZA Discussion Paper No. 13171

-“Does an increased supply of doctors improve population health?” (with A. Scott, H. Gravelle and L. Russo)
+“Does an increased supply of doctors improve population health?” (with Anthony Scott, Letícia Russo, and Hugh Gravelle).
+Under Review

 "Parental Education and Offspring Cognitive and Non-cognitive Skills." (with Sarah Dahmann)

 “Are surgeon and patient preferences misaligned?
 Evidence from a Discrete Choice Experiment” (with S. Szawlowski, M. Dowsey, A. Scott et al)

 “The role of parental education in the development of child health outcomes.” (with Chris Ryan)